 4. Lack of Agreements or Signing Unenforceable Contracts

 Businesses are often done on trust and verbal contracts.
 However, just in case of any future dispute, it becomes challenging to prove the statements.
 So, the foremost reliable and legally bound morpheme of a contract is written form.
 Many of the start-ups and newly formed companies select readymade contracts from the internet or their business network.
 It helps to save lots of legal & notarization costs in drafting new ones but prevents getting the proper legal protection through notarization of the contracts.

 Solution: It is advisable to create a legal contract with help of a lawyer to ensure all critical matters are covered to protect the business, owners and employees.

 5. Penalties for violations associated with VAT Registration and Financial Records

 Businesses have to make sure that they’re VAT compliant.
 There are penalties for not registering your business for VAT or failing to stay within the specified financial records specified by the tax law.

 The UAE market is hyper-connected, completive, and dynamic.
 Hence, no matter these challenges, the market is very rewarding.
-The above-indicated challenges would arise for any business that’s setup in the UAE.
-Going by the convenience of doing business, UAE holds a strong position to start and run a business, especially with the Free Zones that can be found within Sharjah and Dubai.
+The above-indicated challenges would arise for any business that’s set up in the UAE.
+Going by the convenience of doing business, UAE holds a strong position to start and run a business, especially one that can be found within Sharjah Free Zone and in Dubai.

 For a successful business setup in Dubai, foreign investors must have complete knowledge and awareness of the legal requirements.
 When you’re setting up a business in Sharjah or Dubai, you would like to satisfy all the legal requirements, failing which you’ll incur heavy penalties.